baAlex/Ako/README.md

 - Configurable quality loss ([examples](#examples) below).
 - 8 bits per component.
 4 channels.
 - Reversible YCoCg color transformation.
 - Elias coding + Rle compression.
-Nonetheless the codec can handle ratios of 1:12 before artifacts became visible.
+Nonetheless can handle ratios of 1:12 before artifacts became visible.
 - Good performance.
 There is care on cache and memory usage.
 - Everything is done with integers.
-This ensure always identical outputs (even in lossy compression) and provides gain in performance.
+Ensure always identical outputs (even in lossy compression) and provides gain in performance.

-And in a more experimental state:
+And in an experimental state:
 - Lossless compression.